syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Editing

 The ComboBox control supports editable and non-editable modes to choose items.
-To enable editing functionality, you have to set the `IsEditable` property as `true`.
+To enable editing functionality, set the `IsEditable` property as `true`.
 The default value is false.

 {% tabs %}
 {% highlight XAML %}